khoitd1997/custom_fedora/docs/gnome_customization.md

 ## Using dconf at first login

-The best method to customize Gnome is to use dconf when the user first logs in, the recommended method is to create a script in /etc/profile.d/ and checks if the first time config has already been done.
+The best method to customize Gnome is to use dconf when the user first logs in, the recommended method is to create a script in ``/etc/profile.d/`` and checks if the first time config has already been done.

 The script will have the logged in user variable such as $HOME or ~ so you can customize per person.
 If inside the script uses sudo, the first timet the user opens a command prompt, they will be prompted admin password and if they entered correctly, the script will proceed.

+You can create a file in ``/etc/profile.d/`` during the %post section of the kickstart file.

 Example: